[Editor’s Note: This article was written by Sovereign Research team member Joe Jarvis, who lives in Puerto Rico.]

-As much as Simon Black and the team here at Sovereign Man tend to beat up on inept governments in this letter, on rare occasions politicians do come up with really great ideas… and actually follow through.
+As much as Simon Black and the team here at Sovereign Research tend to beat up on inept governments in this letter, on rare occasions politicians do come up with really great ideas… and actually follow through.

 Puerto Rico is a great example.

 In 2012, Puerto Rico was in the depths of a nearly decade-long recession, looming debt crisis, and declining population.

 The island had lost about 10% of its population— and most of them were young, educated professionals.
 In other words, Puerto Rico was losing the most lucractive members of its tax base.